Is Cassava Good for You?

 FAQs

-Can diabetics eat cassava?
+Can diabetics eat cassava roots?

-Diabetics can eat cassava in moderation as part of a balanced diet, as the resistant starch in cassava may help regulate blood sugar levels.
+Diabetics can eat cassava roots in moderation as part of a balanced diet, as the resistant starch in cassava may help regulate blood sugar levels.

-What does cassava do to your body?
+What does cassava root do to your body?

 Cassava provides carbohydrates, vitamin C, and resistant starch, but raw or improperly prepared cassava can release cyanide, causing poisoning.